The Miracles of the Book of Acts

 Paul miraculously was not hurt from a deadly viper that bit him at Malta (ch.
 28:3-6).
 Paul laid hands on Publius who was sick of a fever and dysentery and healed him (ch.
 28:8).
 As a result, the rest of those on the island who had diseases, also came and were healed (ch.
 28:9).

-And we are sure that the disciples did many other signs which were not written in the book of Acts but these that are written are given so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in His name (John 20:30-31).
+And we are sure that the disciples did many other signs which were not written in the book of Acts but these that are written are given so that we may believe that Jesus is the Christ, the Son of God, and that by believing we may have life in His name (John 20:30-31).

 In His service,